 Once you get your Ys fill, give a listen to the trio of J.B.
 Harold Murder Club jazz tracks.
 As much positive attention as it has received over the years, and as awesome as some of its basslines are, the opening number is fairly repetitive.
 The "Investigation Rest" piece, a beautiful tune with lovely piano and horn melodies, is the true star of the J.B. soundtrack.
 The loungy ending tune is a stylish closer.

-The next place to seek out excellence is the triumvirate of Tengai Makyou tracks, which feature a Far East flavor that so effectively establishes atmosphere for the fantastic RPG.
+The next place to seek out excellence is the triumvirate of Tengai Makyou tracks, which feature a Far East flavor that effectively establishes atmosphere for the fantastic RPG.
 The opening, intermission, and ending numbers featured here all contain numerous segues, transitioning without warning from soothing melodies to more ominous fare and then to the fast and raucous.
 They're high-quality compositions, but they do seem better suited to act as atmospheric accompaniments than to stand on their own as musical tracks.

 You may be at a loss as to where to go from there.
 A glance at the track list will reveal three tunes apiece from Fighting Street and Monster Lair, two titles perhaps best known for being the first CD games released here in the US.

-Actually, a lot of people cite Fighting Street's music as the effort's "redeeming feature."
+Actually, a lot of people cite Fighting Street's music as the game's "redeeming feature."
 I, on the other hand, believe Fighting Street has no redeeming features, and the two tracks from it that I actually like were left out in the cold by this disc in favor of the crappy bonus-stage music.
 To be fair, listening to the Retsu and Joe tunes outside of the deplorable FS in-game environment allowed me to appreciate neat things that were done with the instrumentation and hear appealing parts that the numbers never had time to reach during play.
 But these aspects hardly make the tunes great as standalone audio pieces.